The Clippers' True Trade Plans For Kawhi Leonard, Paul George, Russell Westbrook

 Russell Westbrook also brings a pace that no one on this Clippers team can, and his availability is something to value considering neither of the big guns on the team have proven they can play more than a few games without picking up an injury.
 His highly respected voice and leadership is also something the Clippers sorely lacked since the departure of Patrick Beverley in 2021.

-At the same time, how sustainable is Westbrook's great 21-game stretch to close out the Clippers' season?
-Historically, he's a 44 percent scorer from the field and 30 percent three-point shooter, Westbrook shot 50 percent from the field and 36 percent from three.
+At the same time, how sustainable is Westbrook's great 21-game stretch to close out the Clippers' season.
+Historically a 44 percent scorer from the field and 30 percent three-point shooter, Russell Westbrook shot 50 percent from the field and 36 percent from three.
 That doesn't mean it can't happen, and playing alongside Kawhi Leonard, Paul George, as well as the shooters the Clippers have is probably his best chance to be efficient.

 In April 2023, Frank mentioned the need to get younger, more athletic, healthier, and to a point where the team respects the regular season.